rubenerd/rubenerd.com/content/post/2020/trademarks-and-foss-projects.md

 Would GitHub have become as popular if it were called CodeHub?
 I don't think so.

 Recently I noticed rsync.net among a list of vendors on a client proposal.
-I thought they'd just listed the website for the indispensible file sync application that we all depend upon in the industry, but it was a link to a commercial backup service using the name.
+I thought they'd just listed the website for the indispensable file sync application that we all depend upon in the industry, but it was a link to a commercial backup service using the name.
 I realised my mistake, but how many stakeholders without an IT background saw that page and now think that's what rsync is?

 Large companies with deep pockets can defend their trademarks, but I worry when I see the name of a free or open source tool being used in one.
 They may have the blessing of the tool's creator&mdash;in some cases they may not have a choice&mdash;but it does introduce confusion, and the potential to assume that one endorses the other.